-This transmission indicated that the Electra was flying along a line of position – running N-S on 157-337 degrees – that Noonan would have calculated and drawn on a chart as passing directly over Howland Island.
+This transmission indicated that the Electra was flying along a line of position.
+N-S on 157-337 degrees.
+Noonan would have calculated and drawn on a chart that it was passing directly over Howland Island.

 And with that, Amelia Earhart and Fred Noonan vanished into the ether.

-About one hour after her last recorded message, Itasca conducted a search both north and west of Howland Island, based on initial assumptions about their position based on their transmissions.
+About one hour after her last recorded message, Itasca conducted a search both north and west of Howland Island.
+The search was based on initial assumptions about Earhart’s position based on her transmissions.
 The US Navy joined the search soon after, sending all of their available resources to the area.
 No sign was found of the plane or its occupants.
-Later efforts moved the search to the Phoenix Islands, situated south of Howland Island, with the thought that Earhart and Noonan had gotten lost and landed or crashed there instead.
+Later efforts moved the search to the Phoenix Islands, situated south of Howland Island.
+They were hoping that Earhart and Noonan had gotten lost and landed or crashed there instead.

 The Search Continues

-Naval aircraft from the battleship Colorado flew over several islands in the group, including Gardner Island – modern day Nikumaroro – which appears in multiple theories later.
-The island had been uninhabited for 40 years and included a lagoon that looked both deep and wide enough to have accommodated an impromptu aircraft landing.
+Naval aircraft from the battleship Colorado flew over several islands in the group, including Gardner Island.
+The island had been uninhabited for 40 years and included a lagoon. it looked both deep and wide enough to have accommodated an impromptu aircraft landing.

 The official searches lasted until July 19, 1937.
 It was the most costly and intensive search by the US Navy and Coast Guard at the time, costing approximately $4 million.
-Unfortunately, the search and rescue techniques at the time were rudimentary at best, and the area was not well charted, leading to misunderstandings about the terrain and ocean where the plane was believed to have disappeared.
+Unfortunately, the search and rescue techniques at the time were rudimentary at best.
+And the area was not well charted.
+This led to misunderstandings about the terrain and ocean where the plane was believed to have disappeared.

-Immediately after the official search ended, Amelia Earhart’s husband, George Putnam, financed a private search by the local authorities.
-It focused on nearby islands in the Pacific, mostly the Gilberts.
+Immediately after the official search ended, Amelia Earhart’s husband, George Putnam, financed a private search and rescue.
+They focused on nearby islands in the Pacific, mostly the Gilberts.
 He also chartered two small boats for a search later that month.
 This covered the Phoenix Island, Christmas Island – now Kiritimati, Fanning Island – now Tabuaeran, and the Gilbert and Marshall Islands.
 But, just like in the military search, no trace of the Electra, Earhart, or Noonan were found.

 Putnam also went to probate court in Los Angeles to become the trustee of Earhart’s estate.
-He did this to could continue to finance the searches.
+This was so that he could continue to finance searches.
 He had the seven-year waiting period for her to be declared dead in absentia waived.
 She was declared legally dead on January 5, 1939.

 Most historians believe that the aircraft simply crashed into the ocean after running out of gas and sank.
 However, there are plenty of other theories proposed by scholars and armchair detectives alike.
-The most popular of these alternate theories is that Earhart and Noonan somehow survived a crash, or landed the plane in another location, and then either were never rescued or killed.
+The most popular of these alternate theories is that Earhart and Noonan somehow survived a crash, or landed the plane in another location.
+It’s assumed that they were never rescued, or were killed while stranded.

 Proposals for this location include Gardner Island, which was uninhabited at the time, or islands that were controlled by the Japanese at the time: the Marshall Islands and the Northern Mariana Islands.
 Gardner Island remains the favorite of these options, considering its proximity to Howland Island.

-On September 23, 1940, a British colonial officer from a settlement on Gardner Island radioed his superiors to say that he’d found a skeleton and an old-fashioned sextant box under a tree on a southeastern corner of the island.
+On September 23, 1940, a British colonial officer from a settlement on Gardner Island radioed his superiors.
+He said that he’d found a skeleton and an old-fashioned sextant box under a tree on a southeastern corner of the island.
 He thought that the skeleton could have been that of a woman, and he thought immediately that there was a slight chance that the remains were those of Amelia Earhart.